sendgrid/docs/source/Classroom/Basics/Billing/how_does_billing_work_for_marketing_campaigns.md

 The emails subusers send through Marketing Campaigns are subtracted from the parent account's monthly email credit allowance.

-**Note:** if there are one or more subusers under a parent account, and both those subusers _and_ the parent account each store the same contact, then the parent account will be billed for each instance that the duplicate contact is stored.
+**Note:** Your parent account will be billed for each unique contact, regardless of how many lists or segments that contact appears on.
+However, if there are one or more subusers under a parent account, the parent account will be billed for all unique contacts stored on each account, even if the same contact is stored on multiple accounts.

 For example, if a SendGrid parent account uploads a contact with the address `johndoe@example.com` and a single subuser of that parent account also uploads a contact for `johndoe@example.com`, then the parent account will be billed twice for that contact.